shravannaik1988/gilded-rose-inventory-service-1/README.md

 # gilded-rose-inventory-service

-> A service to get and purchase items.
+> A service to get and purchase items in gilded rose store.

 ## Getting Started